-CHAPTER 3: THE HUGHES TRANSACTIONS AND 56 THE RAYTHEON MERGER Mr. Losh then reported on the expected timing for completing the Hughes Transactions and the Raytheon Merger and GM's plans for filing a registration statement with the SEC and issuing a press release regarding the determination of the Distribution Ratio.
+Mr. Losh then reported on the expected timing for completing the Hughes Transactions and the Raytheon Merger and GM's plans for filing a registration statement with the SEC and issuing a press release regarding the GM Board's approval of the Distribution Ratio and the other definitive terms of the Hughes Transactions.